trchudley/crevopt/README.md

 **Returns:**

-- `likelihood`: Local gabor phase angle maxima.
-A measure of how strongly linear a certain area of the image is.
+- `Tuple[np.ndarray | xr.DataArray, np.ndarray | xr.DataArray]`: The likelihood and orientation arrays.
+'Likelihood' represents the local gabor phase angle maxima, a measure of how strongly linear a certain area of the image is. `orientation` represents the dominant orientation of the linear features.

 ### `crevopt.crevasse_mask()`